edinstance/AWS-Banking-System/README.md

 Currently, the gateway is configured to be a regional gateway, this means that the ACM Certification must be in the same region that the gateway is deployed in and that is how the template is set up.
-If you want to configure the gateway to be an EDGE gateway then the certificate must be in us-east-1.
+If you want to configure the gateway to be an EDGE gateway, then the certificate must be in us-east-1.

 ## Project Dependencies